mmayor1seneca/OOP-Workshops-mmayor1/WS02/readme.md

 - Part 1 (**LAB**): A step-by-step guided workshop, worth 100% of the workshop’s total mark.
 > Please note that Part 1 **is not** to be started in your lab session of the week.
 You should start it on your own before the day of your lab and then join the lab session to possibly seek assistance to complete your lab.
 These workshops must be submitted in the lab to receive 100% of the mark.

-- Reflection: A non-coding part, to be submitted by the end of each week.
+- Reflection: A non-coding part, to be submitted a few days later (due date decided by your professor).
 The reflection doesn’t have marks associated with it but can incur a penalty of up to 40% of the whole workshop’s mark if your professor deems it insufficient (you make your marks from the code, but you can lose some on the reflection).

 - Part 2 (**DIY**): A Do It Yourself type of practice that is much more open-ended.
 This part does not need to be submitted to your professor and does not have any marks tied to it.
 However, you can always test your program using the automated submitter program or ask your professor for help or feedback.